CynderHost/status-page/content/issues/2021-11-10-service-issues-impacting-proton.md

 *Update* - We have isolated the issue and are working on a resolution.

 *Update* - We are continuing to work towards a resolution- we thank you for your patience

+*Update* - We are continuing to resolve the issues impacting Proton - we expect an ETA of 15-30 minutes at most.